sjl/learnvimscriptthehardway/preface.markdown

 That text gets turned into numbers and those numbers bump into other numbers and *make things happen*.

-To get our ideas out of our heads and the chunks of text we call "programs" we use text editors.
-Full-time programmers will easily spend thousands of hours of their lives interacting with their text editor doing many things:
+To get our ideas out of our heads and create the chunks of text we call "programs" we use text editors.
+Full-time programmers will easily spend tens of thousands of hours of their lives interacting with their text editor doing many
+things:

 * Getting raw text from brains into computers.
 * Correcting mistakes in that text.